 - Call to action

-Depending on your case study objective, the CTA may collect email addresses, send traffic to a product page, or offer a free downloadable like a checklist - an excellent lead magnet.
+Depending on your case study objective, the CTA may collect email addresses, send traffic to a product page, or offer a free downloadable like a checklist - an excellent option for a lead magnet.

 The bottom line